 The morning that I received the call from Steven Moeckel in which he asked me to write a piece for unaccompanied violin, I had been reading from a collection of literary prose by Matsuo Basho, the famous Japanese haiku poet.
 We were in the midst of the long shutdown for the Covid-19 pandemic.
 Musicians were not working; whole symphony seasons had been cancelled.
 We discussed the artistic (let alone financial) crisis the situation was creating.
 He talked of having taken a trip to the Oregon coast and taken long walks through misty forests to facilitate some serious artistic soul searching.
 He had formulated a plan for an unaccompanied recording and wanted to commission a new work for it.
+The album, Sei Solo Looking Within, was released in June of 2020.

 His talk of hermetic isolation in forests of the Pacific Northwest (where I grew up) seemed to fit into the mood of the material I was reading.
 I decided to start writing with a working title of Mists of the Unreal Dwelling.
 The “unreal dwelling” was a hut Basho had lived and recuperated in after his famous ten-month journey to Northern Japan in 1690.
 It was tucked away on a mountain slope behind an oft-neglected shrine overlooking Lake Biwa north of Kyoto.
 The image seemed to convey both the isolation and reflection which brought the piece into existence.